 Cadets who are encouraged to be on physical groups like the Athletic/PT teams have higher self-esteem, higher levels of happiness and develop better socialization and problem solving skills their those who do not.
 This, combined with the fact that roughly 45% of all Junior ROTC cadets historically join some form of active duty or reserve component of the military within five years of high school graduation makes the general fitness of tomorrows leaders, be it civilian or military, an item that many can get behind for a multitude of different reasons.

 The Fitness Challenge Championships are a carefully thought out compilation of FIVE differing events that will test small groups of 12 cadet teams.
-Strategy must be in play always to determine which 10 best cadets enter into the five events, yielding two substitutes at all times.
+Strategy must be in play always to determine which 9 best cadets enter into each of the five events, yielding three substitutes at all times.
 The Pull-up/Flexed Arm Hang component is largely a strength to body weight event that requires much work to become successful within.
 The Standing Broad Jump component tests explosive powerful abilities, flexibility and PRACTICE to pay huge dividends for yourself and the team.
 The 3K Team Run will test cardiovascular endurance and capacity.
 As a team event, the "weakest link" will determine the final team time so building a solid GROUP of ten SOLID runners is the way to success.
 This run will be a solid balance for the full on strength-only component of the Seated Power Throw with a 4+ pound ball from the chest.
-Then of course the final event of the day is the crowd pleasing Personal Team Test.
+Then of course the final event of the day is the crowd pleasing Physical Team Test.
 This event is the compilation of all items that make this event great.
 EIGHT different components that require physical skills as well as a mental approach to the event that completes the course in the fast team time.

 Fitness Challenge events are specifically designed far less dangerous in comparison to their ROTC-level parallels because Junior ROTC is about citizenship, leadership and physical, mental and emotional wellness.
 ROTC is a program designed to provide officers into the U.S. military.
 The missions of these two programs are completely different and are taught completely differently.
 Therefore, it should not be surprising that the events we maintain in the JROTC Fitness Challenge while difficult are different as well.